-Writer-director Woody Allen’s 1988 serious relationships drama film Another Woman stars Gena Rowlands who is superb as Marion Post, a college philosophy professor just turned 50 reassessing her life when she accidentally overhears a pregnant woman called Hope (Mia Farrow) in private analysis in the neighbouring psychiatrist’s office.
+Writer-director Woody Allen’s 1988 serious relationships drama film Another Woman stars Gena Rowlands who is superb as Marion Post, a New York college philosophy professor just turned 50 reassessing her life when she accidentally overhears a pregnant woman called Hope (Mia Farrow) in private analysis in the neighbouring psychiatrist’s office.

-Allen turns in a posh looking film, thanks to cinematography by Sven Nykvist and production designs by Santo Loquasto.
+Allen turns in a posh looking film, thanks to the cinematography by Sven Nykvist and production designs by Santo Loquasto.
 It is produced by Jack Rollins, Charles H Joffe and Robert Greenhut.
 It is the first of four collaborations between Allen and Bergman’s regular cinematographer Nykvist.

 Allen recalled the scenes between Rowlands and Hackman, particularly in the flashback of the party, are ‘electrifying’.
 He says Marion is the character in all his films who most resembles him intellectually.